harmony-one/onebtc/specs/onebtc-spec/docs/source/security_performance/security-analysis.rst

 This theft is observable by any user.
 However, we used the specific roles of Staked Relayers to report theft of BTC.
 To restore **Consistency**, the ONEBTC component slashes the vault's entire collateral and executes automatic liquidation, yielding negative utility for the vault.
-To allow economically rational vaults to move funds on the BTC Parachain we use the :ref:`replace-protocol`, a non-interactive atomic cross-chain swap (ACCS) protocol based on cross-chain state verification.
+To allow economically rational vaults to move funds on the BTC Bridge we use the :ref:`replace-protocol`, a non-interactive atomic cross-chain swap (ACCS) protocol based on cross-chain state verification.

 Permanent Blockchain Splits